Vienna U-Bahn: Map

+Metropolitan railway and underground trams

+The stretch between Heiligenstadt and Hütteldorf, covering modern day U4, used to be part of the metropolitan railway (Stadtbahn).
+The stretch between Längenfeldgasse and Spittelau, covering most of U6, also used to be a part, although Spittelau wasn't a station yet.
+The stretch between Karlsplatz and Schottenring (covering some of U2, and in the future some of it will cover a section of U5) was part of an underground tram network (U-Straßenbahn).

 History and projected expansions

-Planning for an underground railway can be traced back to the 1840s.
+Planning for an underground railway in Vienna can be traced back to the 1840s.
 Since then, there have been numerous plans and concessions to build such a project, making Vienna the city with the most subway planning.

-The concession request of the engineer Heinrich Sichrowsky dates from 1844 with the idea of an atmospheric railway based on the system of Medhurst and Clegg.
-The trains would have been advanced by means of air pumps stationarily stationary steam engines in a pneumatic manner.
-Sichrowskys route should lead from the Lobkowitzplatz below the Vienna Glacis on to the Wien River to Hütteldorf.
+The concession request of the engineer Heinrich Sichrowsky dates from 1844 with the idea of a pneumatic, or atmospheric, railway based on the system of Medhurst and Clegg.
+The trains would have been advanced pneumatically by stationary steam engine air pumps.
+Sichrowsky’s route would have led from Lobkowitzplatz, below the Vienna Glacis, and along the Wien River to Hütteldorf.
 Although such trains had been built in London and Paris, it found in Vienna no investors for its stock company, so this idea was rejected.
 The connecting railway project of Julius Pollak (1849) was also conceived as an atmospheric system.

-Sichrowsky's request was the starting point for a series of plans that, however, were mostly not approved and could not be implemented.
+Sichrowsky's request was the starting point for a series of plans that were mostly not approved and could not be implemented.
 For example, in 1858 the city planner Ludwig Zettl proposed to make an overburden of the former moat instead of filling it, and then to set up a railroad tram in this enclosed ditch, which would bypass the city.
 This would have created a connection between the central station and the market halls, while at the same time the gas-lit tunnels were to serve as warehouses for food.
-By 1873, at least 25 planning for a municipal railway traffic came on, only the Verbindungsbahn, which already appeared in the much larger overall plan by Carl Ritter von Ghega in his project for Vienna's urban expansion of 1858, was later implemented as part of the mainline railway line.
-Incidentally, Ghega had already worked out a belt railway project along the line wall in 1845.
-The first planning for a subway in deep-seated tunnels by Emil Winkler dates back to 1873, in which it is also remarkable that the planning proposals were also based on the first systematic traffic census in Vienna.
+By 1873, at least 25 plans for a municipal railway system came up, with only the Verbindungsbahn, which already appeared in the much larger overall plan by Carl Ritter von Ghega in his project for Vienna's urban expansion of 1858, being later implemented as part of the mainline railway line.
+Ghega had already worked out a belt railway project along the line wall in 1845.
+The first planning for a subway in deep-seated tunnels by Emil Winkler dates back to 1873, with planning proposals that were also based on the first systematic traffic census in Vienna.